Facebook

 Best 24-Inch Kids’ Bike

-This pick from Raleigh is a 24-inch bike designed for the long journeys your kiddo will embark on.
-With an aluminum frame, constructed as a low standover, the bike is suitable for kids aged 8 to 12.
+Meet the Alysa from Raleigh, a 24-inch bike designed for the long journeys your kiddo will embark on.
+With an aluminum frame with a low standover, the bike is suitable for kids aged 8 to 12.

-Your child should enjoy riding the bike — Raleigh put a lot of emphasis on comfort.
-It’s suited with soft rubber grips and a road bike seat.
+Raleigh emphasizes comfort in this model, with soft rubber grips and a cozy road bike seat.
 The 24-inch wheels are 1.75 inches wide and ensure smooth rolling.

 What We Like